bhvieira/bhvieira.github.io/blog/2020/10/FstatisticVsR2.md

 \right)$$

 A few interesting conclusions can be extracted from this:
-1. The F-test comparing an intercept-only null model with an alternative model tests for the difference in residual sum of squares, ergo tests for $R^2 = 0$
+1. The F-test comparing an intercept-only null model with an alternative model tests for the difference in residual sum of squares, ergo tests for $R^2 = 0$, a joint test for all coefficients in the model other than the intercept
 2. Increasing $n$, the number of samples, inflates $F$ (we kind of expect this, it becomes easier to reject point-nulls with larger sample sizes)
 3. Following from the previous point, huge, significant, values of $F$ can be attained with the tiniest, non-zero, $R^2$s.